aggr0cr4g/hakscale-python/README.md

+# Why in Python
+Because it is helping me learn!
+No other reason as this will end up slower.
+Also, why not...

 # What is this?

 Hakscale allows you to scale out shell commands over multiple systems with multiple threads on each system.
 The key concept is that a master server will _push_ commands to the queue, then multiple worker servers _pop_ commands from the queue and execute them.
 The output from those commands will then be sent back to the master server.